 The sequence variation associated with rearrangements of the X was studied using inbred lines.
 The results show that the inversion and the fusion strongly influence variation on this chromosome.
 Regions of significant population differentiation and linkage with the rearrangements are found interspersed with loci showing neutral variation indicating that in spite of recombination, allelic associations are maintained on this chromosome.

 The analysis was also extended to flies directly collected from the wild sampled from a region encompassing a large part of the species' range.
 Loci throughout chromosome X and 4 were genotyped.
 Sites in high linkage disequilibrium with the rearrangements and with other assayed sites were found in close proximity with sites that did not show this pattern.

 In conclusion, the clinal distribution of chromosomal rearrangements and associated genetic variation in conjunction with the detection of islands of linkage disequilibrium among the rearrangements and loci on both chromosomes indicate that chromosomal rearrangements are facilitating local adaptation in D. americana.

 Includes bibliographical references (pages 95-99).

 Copyright 2009 Paulina Alejandra Mena

 Mena, Paulina Alejandra.
-"The Role of chromosomal rearrangements in adaptation in Drosophila americana." dissertation, University of Iowa, 2009.
+"The Role of chromosomal rearrangements in adaptation in Drosophila americana."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.